transeptorlabs/transeptor-bundler/README.md

 #### Start Bundler node

-Copy values in `.env.sample` into `.env` and fill in the values with your own.
+Copy values in `.env.sample` into `packages/bundler/.env` and fill in the values with your own.

 ```env
 MNEMONIC=test test test test test test test test test test test junk